 Both are exaggerations, of course, but they’re not far off the mark.
 Park rangers patrol their parks; offer guided tours; coordinate aid to damaged trees, animals, or ecosystems; and prevent wildfires.
 Because their full-time job is to protect national or state parks, they’re often provided housing within those parks.

 Don’t tell my wife, but I always wanted to be a park ranger.
-If you’re interested and not subject to spousal restrictions, you can apply to the National Park Service here, and a quick Google search will reveal where to apply for individual states’ park services.
+If you’re interested and not subject to spousal restrictions, you can view job postings with the National Park Service, and a quick Google search will reveal where to apply for individual states’ park services.

 2. After-Hours Security Guard